 We have tested a similar WiFi service on Finnair's short-haul flight on Airbus A321 and Finnair's WiFi worked better.
 Before the purchase decision, Finnair was sharing facts about the gaps in the satellite coverage area.
 The user gets well-informed about what to expect and when to expect communication breaks.

 Flight Information via WiFi

 A nice extra about Norwegian's WiFi is that you will get real-time flight information on your mobile phone.
 You can see the plane's speed, altitude and heading.
 Also, the location is shared on the map and the estimated remaining flight time.
 This service works also really fast because all the data comes directly from the plane's systems.

 Is Norwegian's Premium WiFi Worth the Money?

-If you really need a stable internet connection during a flight, you should buy premium WiFi service.
+If you need a stable internet connection during a flight, you should buy a premium WiFi service.
 It is more stable than the free plan.
 However, Premium WiFi's quality isn't especially good but it is good enough for simple working.
 When there is a real need for the internet, Premium WiFi will be worth the money.